PetrochukM/HParams/README.md

 add_config({ 'main.train': HParams(batch_size=32) })
 ```

 HParams supports optional configuration typechecking to help you find bugs.
-To ensure correctness, this
+To ensure correctness,
-throws errors or warnings if a hyperparameter is missing a configuration.
+this throws errors or warnings if a hyperparameter is missing a configuration.
+Finally, the
+decorator adds little to no runtime overhead (< 1e-05 seconds) per function.

 ### Set Defaults